-- 2. During rewarming: - a.
+- The Arctic Sun will gradually increase the infant's core body temperature by ~0.5°C per hour.
+The goal temperature set on the Arctic Sun will be 36.5°C to ensure core body temperature reaches 36.5°C. This should take 6-7 hours to achieve. - 2.
+During rewarming: - a.
 Record esophageal and skin temperatures every 30 minutes until goal temperature is achieved. - b.
 Record HR, RR, and BP every 2 hours until goal temperature is achieved. - 3.
 Once goal temperature of 36.5°C is achieved: - c.
-Vital signs should be obtained every 3 hours. - d.
+Transition to "Normothermia" setting on Arctic Sun for 24h.
+Radiant warmer should remain off during the 24h of normothermia.
+NOTE: This step can be omitted or ended early if the Arctic Sun is needed for another patient. - d.
+Vital signs should be obtained every 3 hours. - e.
 Monitor esophageal temperature for another 4 hours, recording temperature every 30 minutes for the first hour then every hour for the final 3 hours. - 4.
-Obtain the following LABS once the goal temperature of 36.5°C is achieved: - a.
+Obtain the following LABS 6 hours after rewarming has started, even if rewarming is not completed. - a.
 Chem 7 (including glucose) - b.
 CBC - c.
 Coagulation Studies (PT, PTT, INR, Fibrinogen) - d.
 ABG with lactate - 5.
 If the hemodynamic status becomes unstable or the infant has seizures, consider slower rewarming.